Stephen-ODriscoll/PlutoUtils/docs/string.md

 - If a blank find string is given, then there will be no change to the modify string.

 ### join()
-1. Takes iterators for left begin, left end and an optional join string.
+1. Takes iterators for begin, end and a join string.
 Returns a string created by appending all elements from begin to end, with the join string between them.
-2. Takes a container and an optional join string.
-Returns a string created by appending all elements in the container with the join string between them.
+2. Takes a container and a join string.
+Returns a string created by appending all elements in the container, with the join string between them.

+### map_join()
+1. Takes iterators for begin, end, a join string and a function.
+Returns a string created by calling the function on all elements from begin to end and appending the results, with the join string between them.
+2. Takes a container, a join string and a function.
+Returns a string created by calling the function on all elements in the container and appending the results, with the join string between them.

 ### lstrip()
 Takes a string and an optional **std::locale**.
 Removes all leading "space" characters.
 This includes new lines, tabs, spaces, etc.